Topics

 Primary and secondary dysmenorrhea are the two forms of painful periods.

-Primary dysmenorrhea: Menstrual pain that arises without any specific underlying health issues.
-The discomfort typically starts with the onset of your menstrual period, possibly starting a bit before.
+- Primary dysmenorrhea: This is menstrual pain without any specific underlying health issues.
+The discomfort typically starts with the onset of your menstrual period, possibly starting a few days before.

 - Endometriosis: Tissue resembling the womb’s lining grows in other areas, such as in the ovaries and fallopian tubes.